ExodusMovement/schemasafe/doc/samples/additionalItems.md

  * `Unprocessed keywords: ["additionalItems"] at #`

-## additionalItems should not look in applicators, invalid case
+## additionalItems does not look in applicators, invalid case

 ### Schema